 Program Overview

-The Alliance of Downriver Watersheds (ADW) Chemistry and Flow Monitoring Program, formerly the Water Quality Monitoring Program, was developed in 2012 as a collaborative effort to collect environmental data on South Ecorse Creek, the Lower Huron River, and the Combined Downriver waterways .
-The data are intended to lead to a better understanding of pollution contributions from non-point sources in the Downriver watershed and, in turn, help the local municipalities focus and track pollution reduction efforts.
+The Alliance of Downriver Watersheds (ADW) Chemistry and Flow Monitoring Program was developed in 2012 as a collaborative effort to collect environmental data on Ecorse Creek, the Lower Huron River, and the Combined Downriver waterways.
+The Chemistry and Flow Monitoring Program monitors nine long-term stations with the support of volunteers who take measurements of pH, temperature, dissolved oxygen, and conductivity as well as collect samples for analysis of total phosphorus, total suspended solids, and bacteria.
+The collected data support a better understanding of pollution contributions from non-point sources in the ADW and help the local municipalities focus and track pollution reduction efforts.

 Results Summary

-The following general conclusions can be drawn from the analysis of the data collected under the Alliance of Downriver Watersheds Chemistry and Flow Monitoring Program from 2012 through 2019:
+The following conclusions can be drawn from the analysis of the data collected under the Alliance of Downriver Watersheds Chemistry and Flow Monitoring Program from 2012 through 2023:

 Data are collected from stream and river locations that facilitate the establishment of relationships between land cover and ecological stream health.
 The locations are selected based on their use by the Michigan Department of Environment, Great Lakes, and Energy, the HRWC Adopt-A-Stream volunteer stream monitoring program, likelihood of significant sub-watershed phosphorus loading based on modeling, and capturing the range of sub-watershed and upstream conditions.

-The program monitors annually during the growing season (April through September) at nine long-term sites throughout the ADW.
+Annual monitoring occurs during the growing season (April through September) at nine long-term sites throughout the ADW.
 Long-term sites help determine changing conditions over time.
-The program also monitors at investigative sites located upstream of selected long-term sites.
-Investigative sites provide useful data to gain a better understanding of upstream conditions regarding pollutant sources and are usually only sampled for one monitoring season.
+The program also monitors investigative sites.
+Investigative sites are determined annually based on data from HRWC’s long-term dataset or areas where municipalities or community members have expressed water quality concerns.
+These investigative sites are generally monitored for a single season and provide additional data to better understand pollutant sources.

-Chemistry and Flow Monitoring was conducted in 2019 at thirteen sites across seven creeksheds, including Frank & Poet, Brownstown, Blakely , South Ecorse, Woods, Silver and Smith creeks.
-During the 2019 monitoring season, four of the thirteen monitoring sites were investigative sites.
+In 2023, Chemistry and Flow Monitoring was conducted at ten sites across seven creeksheds located in either the Detroit or Huron River watersheds and at one mainstem Huron River site.
+Creeksheds include the Detroit River tributaries of Frank & Poet, Brownstown, Blakely, and Ecorse creeks (north and south branch) and the Huron River tributaries of Woods, Silver and Smith creeks.
+One investigative site, a branch of Blakely Creek called Mizner Drain, was also monitored.
 For more information about the sites, please see the map below.
 Orange and purple sites indicate investigative sites, with green markers reflecting long-term sites.

 Alliance of Downriver Watersheds Chemistry and Flow Monitoring Sites